hylang/hy/docs/language/internals.rst

 doing something like ``(print (if True True False))`` is not just common, it's expected.

-As a result, we auto-mangle things using a ``Result`` object, where we offer up any ``ast.stmt`` that need to get run, and a single ``ast.expr`` that can be used to get the value of whatever was just run.
+As a result, we reconfigure things using a ``Result`` object, where we offer up any ``ast.stmt`` that need to get run, and a single ``ast.expr`` that can be used to get the value of whatever was just run.
 Hy does this by forcing assignment to things while running.